Conformal invariance of boundary touching loops of FK Ising model: Tightness of trees and loop collections

 and set $A^{\text{u}}_\tau = \bigcap_{x \in V_\text{target}}A^{\text{u},x}_\tau$ and $A^{\text{f}}_\tau = \bigcup_{x \in V_\text{target}} A^{\text{f},x}_\tau $.
 We say that $A^{\text{u},x}_\tau$ is \emph{avoidable} for $\gamma_x$ and $A^{\text{u}}_\tau$ is \emph{avoidable for all} (branches).
 We say that $A^{\text{f},x}_\tau$ is \emph{unavoidable} for $\gamma_x$ and $A^{\text{f}}_\tau$ is \emph{unavoidable for at least one} (branch).
 Here and in what follows we only consider allowed lattice paths when we talk about connectedness. \end{definition}

 \begin{remark} Note that $A^{\text{u}}_\tau \cap A^{\text{f}}_\tau = \emptyset$.
 This follows from $A^{\text{u},x}_\tau \cap A^{\text{f},x}_\tau = \emptyset$ which holds by definition. \end{remark}

-Recall that $\partial \Omega$ is the boundary of $\Omega$ and $\partial_1 \Omega$ is the internal boundary of $\Omega$, that is, the (allowed) lattice path inside $\Omega$ which stays as close as possible to $\partial \Omega$.
+Recall that $\partial \Omega$ is the boundary of $\Omega$ and $\partial_1 \Omega$ is the internal boundary of $\Omega$ which is the outermost of all (simple) lattice paths are contained in $\Omega$.
 A point on $\partial_1 \Omega$ is a \emph{branching point} of the tree $\rndttr$ if it is the last common point of two branches.
 In that case the edge on the primal lattice passing through the point has to be open in the random cluster configuration.
 See also Figure~\ref{fig: branching and open paths}.

-Next we will write down a required estimate in the form of a hypothesis analogous the ones presented in Section~2 of \cite{Kemppainen:2012vm}.
+Next we will write down an estimate in the form of a hypothesis analogous the ones presented in Section~2 of \cite{Kemppainen:2012vm}.
+The estimate is sufficient for the desired compactness properties of the exploration tree.
 In fact, we will present two equivalent conditions here.
 As we will later see that conformal invariance will hold for this type of conditions, again analogously to \cite{Kemppainen:2012vm}.
 These conditions will be verified for the FK Ising exploration tree below.

 \begin{condition} Let $\Sigma$ be as above.
 If there exists $C >1$ such that for any $(\phi,\P) \in \Sigma$, for any stopping time $0 \leq \tau \leq N$ and for any annulus $A=A(z_0,r,R)$ where $0 < C \, r \leq R$, it holds that